tymish/docs/usecases/1-1-submit-invoice.md

-# 1.4 Submit Time Report
+# 1.1 (Vendor) Submit invoice
 ```
-As an employee,
+As a vendor,
-I want to submit my time sheet.
+I want to submit my invoice.
 ```
 ## Use Cases
 ### Primary Flow